East Brunswick appoints new councilman - centraljersey.com

-EAST BRUNSWICK–Seeking to fill the vacancy left by Assemblyman Sterley Stanley, the Township Council approved a resolution appointing Dinesh Behal as its newest council member.
+EAST BRUNSWICK–Seeking to fill the vacancy left by Assemblyman Sterley Stanley, the East Brunswick Township Council approved a resolution appointing Dinesh Behal as its newest council member.

 A vacancy existed on the council as a result of the resignation of former councilman Stanley, who was sworn in as assemblyman on Jan.
 26. The East Brunswick Democratic Municipal Committee presented to the township clerk the names of three nominees for the selection of a successor to fill the vacancy, according to the council.